krisfoster/java/README.md

 * Start your shell, (Terminal > New Terminal ) when the container has been built, You might need to select from the shell drop-down in the Terminal Window

 ## Rebuilding & Stopping the Container
 You can rebuild the container at any time.
-If you started an X Server, ou can test this out with the following, run form within the shell in VSCode.
+If you started an X Server, you can test this out with the following, run from within the shell in VSCode.

 ```sh
 # Enjoy all the XOrg goodness